Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 1. Consider Timing Strategically: Maximizing Sales Events

 Major sales events like Memorial Day, Labor Day, Black Friday, and End-of-Year clearances still represent prime opportunities for savings.
 Retailers may absorb some tariff costs or offer deeper discounts on existing inventory to drive volume during these periods.
-If your purchase isn’t urgent, planning around these events can yield significant savings.
+If your purchase isn’t urgent, planning around these events can yield significant savings on sofas and sectionals.
 Sign up for newsletters from your favorite furniture stores and lesofa.club to get early notifications of sales.
+Be aware that popular items might sell out quickly during these times, so act fast when you spot a deal.

 2. Reassess American-Made Options: A Newfound Competitiveness